 Developing and managing mature oil fields can have many challenges.
-Ideally, a history-matched reservoir simulation model using a comprehensive reservoir model will guide choices, such as well control of the control locations and water injection rates.
+Ideally, a history-matched reservoir simulation model using a comprehensive reservoir model will guide choices, such as well locations and water injection rates.
 Many fields, however, lack such tools and need simpler, less sophisticated methods to improve results.
 This is where the capacitance-resistance model (CRM) can help.